components.email

 Tabs

-Layered stories in a small footprint; taps reveal interest you can use to shape the next send, with solid mobile support.
+Layered stories in a small footprint; taps reveal what caught attention so the next send can follow the thread.

 Polls